Tavaris Barnes: Atlanta Legends

 In late 2018, Barnes joined the Atlanta Legends of the Alliance of American Football.
 The league ceased operations in April 2019.

 DC Defenders

-Barnes was drafted by the DC Defenders in the open phase of the 2020 XFL draft.
+Barnes was selected by the DC Defenders in the open phase of the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Calgary Stampeders

 Barnes signed with the Calgary Stampeders of the CFL on January 27, 2021.
 He retired from football on June 28, 2021.